traefik/traefik/docs/content/routing/providers/kubernetes-crd.md

 !!! important "Using Kubernetes ExternalName Service"

     Traefik backends creation needs a port to be set, however Kubernetes [ExternalName Service](https://kubernetes.io/fr/docs/concepts/services-networking/service/#externalname) could be defined without any port.
-    Accordingly, Traefik supports defining a port in three ways:
+    Accordingly, Traefik supports defining a port in two ways:

     - only on `IngressRoute` service
     - on both sides, you'll be warned if the ports don't match, and the `IngressRoute` service port is used